 These images show my solar powered Ham Radio stations which are located on our property in the South Australian Bush.

-The first is located in a colourbond shed shown in this picture and the second in an old caravan which has been renovated.
+The first is located in a colorbond shed shown in this picture and the second in an old caravan which has been renovated.

-The third in a small shed made of second hand fencing iron.
-The new shack is in the process of being built.
+The third is in a small shed made of second hand fencing iron.
+The new colorbond shack has just been built.

 Main Station - The IC-7600 radio and laptop computer are powered by a 670AH lead acid, deep cycle battery.